jhoblitt/puppet-ganglia/README.md

 3. Create a topic branch.
 Eg, `feature/mousetrap`
 4. Make/commit changes
     * Commit messages should be in [imperative tense](http://git-scm.com/book/ch5-2.html)
-    * Check that linter warnings or errors are not introduced - `bundle exec rake lint`
+    * Check that linter warnings or errors are not introduced - `pdk validate [-a]`
-    * Check that `Rspec-puppet` unit tests are not broken and coverage is added for new features - `bundle exec rake spec`
+    * Check that `Rspec` unit tests are not broken and coverage is added for new features - `pdk test unit`
     * Documentation of API/features is updated as appropriate in the README
-    * If present, `beaker` acceptance tests should be run and potentially updated - `bundle exec rake beaker`
+    * If present, `beaker` acceptance tests should be run and potentially updated - `pdk bundle exec rake beaker`
 5. When the feature is complete, rebase / squash the branch history as necessary to remove "fix typo", "oops", "whitespace" and other trivial commits
 6. Push the topic branch to github